 – Look at their descriptions by the rating agencies: BBB, Charity Navigator and Charity Watch.

-– Read their reviews on GuideStar, especially the one- and two-star reviews.
+– Look up the organization on Candid/GuideStar and read their reviews, especially the one- and two-star reviews.

 – Search the Internet for articles about them from trusted third parties.